• Skip to primary navigation

 Instructions

-• Bring the Chicken Broth to a boil.
-Add garlic, ginger, soy sauce, sesame oil and Chinese Cooking Wine and simmer for 5 minutes.
+• Prepare Broth - bring the Chicken Broth to a boil.
+Add Garlic, Ginger, Soy Sauce, Sesame Oil and Chinese Cooking Wine and simmer for 5 minutes.

-• Add chopped chicken and cream corn and simmer for 10 minutes.
+• Add Chicken and Corn - add shredded chicken and canned creamed corn and simmer for 10 minutes.

-• Beat eggs and pour into the soup in a slow steady stream, while constantly stirring the soup with chopsticks.
-Eggs will form into thin strands or ribbons.
+• Add Eggs - beat eggs and pour into the soup in a slow steady stream, while stirring the soup in a circular motion with chopsticks.
+Eggs will cook into thin strands or ribbons in the soup.

-• Drop in Asian noodles and cook according to instructions.
+• Add Noodles - place noodles into soup and cook according to instructions.

-• Mix through green onions, and serve immediately.
+• Garnish - mix through chopped green onions, and serve immediately.

 Notes